KimberlyWolf/katacoda-scenarios/FinalProject/intro.md

 * Run basic docker commands and learn their outputs.

-Before we get started, you **must** have a Docker Desktop account.
-You will need your login information in order to get the full experience of this program.
-Otherwise, there will be parts of this program that cannot be run.
+Before we get started, you might need to have a Docker Desktop account.
+Katacoda will occasionally have an error that occurs if you are not logged in to Docker.
+However, that error occurs seldomly.
+If that error occurs, there will be parts of this program that cannot be run unless you log into your account with a command provided in this tutorial.
 If you do not already have an account please go to <https://hub.docker.com> and sign up for free.